 Risks of Feeding Pistachios to Cats

-As humans, we love to eat salty snacks like pistachios, but as responsible cat owners, we should always resist the urge to treat our cats with these and other human food.
+As humans, we love to eat salty snacks like pistachios, but as responsible cat owners, we should always resist the urge to treat our cats to them.
 Here are some of the reasons why pistachios should never be given to your cat.

 Flavorings and Preservatives

-In addition to the adverse effects of sodium, flavorings on pistachios can also upset your kitty’s stomach.
+In addition to the adverse effects of their high fat content, flavorings on pistachios can also upset your kitty’s stomach.
 Garlic and onion seasonings are common additions to pistachios, but they’re unsuitable for cats.
-Onion, garlic, and any plant in the Amaryllidaceae family are toxic to felines.
+Onion, garlic, and any plant in the Allium genus are toxic to felines.
 Also, some companies use preservatives to extend the nut’s shelf life, and your cat is more vulnerable to certain types of preservatives than humans.
 Sodium benzoate is a common preservative for numerous human foods and even some pet food, but it can be toxic to felines.

 Although they’re less insistent than canines, cats will beg for food when they encounter a strong aroma.
 In small quantities, certain types of human food are not detrimental to cats.
-An unseasoned piece of chicken or beef can be a healthy addition to your kitty’s diet, but be sure to check with your vet for advice before feeding your pet from the dinner table.
+An unseasoned piece of chicken or beef can be a healthy addition to your kitty’s diet.
+Always check with your vet or feline nutritionist for advice before feeding your pet any homemade snacks.
 Several foods and drinks that are beloved by people are toxic to cats.

 Cats sipping from bowls of milk is an outdated stereotype that does not highlight a cat’s lactose intolerance.
 Too much cow’s milk can cause diarrhea and vomiting in cats.